 Attention Deficit Hyperactivity Disorder (ADHD) is a developmental disorder, which effects people’s behaviour.
 People with ADHD can seem restless, may have trouble concentrating and may act on impulse.
 Symptoms of ADHD tend to be noticed at an early age and may become more noticeable when a child’s circumstances change, such as when they start school.

 Most cases are diagnosed when children are 6 to 12 years old.

-Adults with ADHD often experience difficulties at work, and in their personal and family lives related to ADHD symptoms.
-Many have inconsistent performance at work or in their careers; have difficulties with day-to-day responsibilities; experience relationship problems; and may have chronic feelings of frustration, guilt, blame or shame.
-People with ADHD may also have additional problems, such as sleep and anxiety disorders.
+In early adulthood, ADHD may be associated with depression, anxiety, mood or conduct disorders and/or substance abuse.
+Adults with ADHD can often have inconsistent performance at work or in their careers; have difficulties with day-to-day responsibilities; experience relationship problems; and may have chronic feelings of frustration, guilt, or blame.
+People with ADHD may also have additional problems, such as difficulties with sleep.

-- you have not been diagnosed with ADHD, but have had persistent ADHD symptoms since childhood
+- You have not been diagnosed with ADHD, but have had persistent ADHD symptoms since childhood

-- you have symptoms that resemble ADHD and they significantly affect your day-to-day life – for example, if you’re underachieving at work or in education, find maintaining relationships difficult and problems with sleep.
+- Your symptoms significantly affect your day-to-day life – for example, if you’re underachieving at work or in education, find maintaining relationships difficult and have problems with sleep.

 We are a specialist NHS team consisting of Advanced Nurse Practitioner, Nurse Practitioners and a Consultant Psychiatrist.
 If you are 18 years or over, we can help diagnose ADHD, and, if you do, offer treatment and ongoing annual reviews, as needed.
 SAAS is primarily an assessment and diagnostic service only, we do not care co-ordinate or manage risk.